sap-tutorials/abap-core-development/tutorials/abap-custom-ui-bas-develop-s4hc/abap-custom-ui-bas-develop-s4hc.md

 ![UI Wizard: Configure Deployment Settings](bas-appgen-deploy-config.png)

-1. Leave the default `ABAP` as **target** platform and as **Destination** the one you have created earlier (see [Connect SAP Business Application Studio and SAP S/4HANA Cloud tenant](abap-custom-ui-bas-connect-s4hc)).
+1. Leave the default `ABAP` as **target** platform and as **Destination** the one you have created earlier (see [Connect SAP Business Application Studio and SAP S/4HANA Cloud system](abap-custom-ui-bas-connect-s4hc)).

-2. Enter the **SAPUI5 ABAP Repository** Name that will be created and the application be deployed to.
+2. Enter a name for the **SAPUI5 ABAP Repository**.
+This is the repository that will be created and where the application will be deployed to.
 Example: `YY1_BONUSPLAN`.
-This repository name will be visible as your **Custom UI App ID** in your SAP S/4HANA Cloud tenant.
+This repository name will be visible as your **Custom UI App ID** in your SAP S/4HANA Cloud system.

 3. Enter a **Deployment Description** for the UI5 ABAP repository.
-This repository description will be visible as **Custom UI App Description** in your SAP S/4HANA Cloud tenant.
+This repository description will be visible as **Custom UI App Description** in your SAP S/4HANA Cloud system.

 4. Select **Next**.